-Bottle gourd analysis using the ohmic thermal method with variations in temperature and time combined with Gas and Liquid chromatography-mass spectrometry was used to detect volatile and non-volatile phenolics.
-The ohmically blanched samples exhibited maximum extraction of phenolics and better color of BG juice compared to other samples, while the free radical scavenging activity of Lagenaria siceraria fruit ethanolic extract using the FRAP method was 1.95 mg/ml.
+Bottle gourd contains phytochemicals that are beneficial to the body and also produce reactive oxygen species.
+Meanwhile, the inhibition of reactive oxygen species (ROS) production, direct or indirect scavenging of free radicals, and alteration of intracellular redox potential are all biochemical activities of natural antioxidants.
+Furthermore, antioxidants, such as carotenoids, flavonoids, polyphenolics, vitamin A, vitamin C, and vitamin E are abundant in vegetables and fruits, preventing free radical damage and lowering the risk of chronic diseases.
+Therefore, the consumption of dietary antioxidants from these sources potentially prevents cardiovascular diseases, especially atherosclerosis8.
+Bottle gourd analysis using the ohmic thermal method with variations in temperature and time combined with Gas and Liquid chromatographymass spectrometry was used to detect volatile and non-volatile phenolics.
+The ohmically blanched samples exhibited maximum extraction of phenolics and better color of BG juice compared to other samples9, while the free radical scavenging activity of Lagenaria siceraria fruit ethanolic extract using the FRAP method and ethanol solvents was 1.95 mg/ml^{-3} .
 In other studies, a combination of the blanching process and sonication extraction to improve the quality of gourd juice bottle showed significant improvements in the total phenolics (TP), carotenoids, total soluble solids (TSS), and physical stability (PS).
-Other parameters such as titratable acidity (TA), pH, ascorbic acid (AA), browning index (BI), total plate count (TPC), as well as yeast and mold count experienced a significant decrease.
-The formulations of blended bottle gourd juice, aonla, lemon, and ginger using response surface methodology (RSM) with minimal thermal process showed quality stability physicochemical, against sensory, microbiology parameters.
-Moreover, wild bottle gourd optimization using acetone, ethanol, and methanol solvents with Liquid Chromatography-Mass Spectrometry (LC/MS) analysis found the tetracyclic triterpenecucurbitacin, as well as other pharmaceutically essential compounds.
-Comparative study of Lagenaria siceraria using microwave-assisted, and ultrasound-assisted extraction, showed that the ultrasonic and microwave assisted extraction methods had an effect on the high levels of polyphenols found in bottle gourd.
-Another study performed an in-vitro analysis of wild bottle gourd against antidiabetic. antioxidant content. acetylcholine esterase, and anticancer activities Reversed-Phase-High Performance Liquid Chromatography (RP-HPLC) and FTIR spectroscopy.
-It was concluded that wild bottle gourd is a rich source of bioactive metabolites 14&15.
+Other parameters such as titratable acidity (TA), pH, ascorbic acid (AA), browning index (BI), total plate count (TPC), as well as yeast and mold count experienced a significant decrease 10.
+The formulations of blended bottle gourd juice, aonla, lemon, and ginger using response surface methodology (RSM) with minimal thermal process showed quality stability against physicochemical, sensory, and microbiology parameters 11.
+Moreover, bottle gourd optimization using acetone, ethanol, and methanol solvents with Liquid Chromatography-Mass Spectrometry (LC-MS) analysis found the presence of tetracyclic triterpene-cucurbitacin, as well as other pharmaceutically essential compounds 12.
+Another study performed an in-vitro analysis of wild bottle gourd against antioxidant content, antidiabetic, antiacetylcholine esterase, and anticancer activities using Reversed-Phase-High Performance Liquid

+Chromatography (RP-HPLC) and FTIR spectroscopy.
+It was concluded that wild bottle gourd is a rich source of bioactive metabolites ^{13,14}.